 Component 1: Understanding Music (40%)

 At the end of the course, you will sit a listening exam that lasts 1 hour and 30 minutes.
-You will answer a variety of questions about music from the 1600s to present day and will learn about each area of study.
-To support this area of the course you will watch orchestras such as The Hallé Orchestra perform the set works and visit local music performances.
+You will answer a variety of questions about music from the 1600s to present day and will learn about each area of study by taking part in practical, interactive activities.
+To support this area of the course, you will visit The Beatles Story in Liverpool and watch orchestras such as The Hallé Orchestra perform the set works.

 Component 2: Performing Music (30%)

 You will produce two performances – a solo performance and an ensemble performance.
+Throughout the course, at least one hour a week will be dedicated to developing your performance skills.
 You will form ensembles such as rock bands and have the opportunity to perform in assemblies and concerts.
 GCSE music students are given free individual instrumental lessons and will have access to our state of the art recording studios.

 Component 3: Composing Music (30%)

 You will compose two pieces of music.
-One is based on a composition brief and the second composition is a free choice.
-Compositions are completed using professional music software such as Sibelius and Logic Pro X.
+One is based on a composition brief and the second composition can be about anything you like!
+Compositions are completed using professional music software such as Sibelius, Garageband and Logic Pro, while also using our Sound Engineer to help with live recordings which may be submitted.

 What will I study?